Table of Contents Contents

 For even more information, check out the Government of Canada’s guide for checking errors on your credit report here.

-The first step in the dispute process is traditionally by mail.
-You’ll have to contact both credit bureaus—Equifax and TransUnion—separately.
-If they confirm that an error has been made, they will correct the error.
-Be sure to include documents in support of your dispute.
-These documents will not be returned to you, so only submit copies and keep the originals.
+The first step in the dispute process to fix errors is traditionally by certified mail.
+You’ll have to contact both credit bureaus—Equifax and TransUnion—separately to dispute directly.
+If they confirm that an error has been made with the disputed information, they will correct the error with the correct information.
+Be sure to include relevant documents, such as credit card statements, in support of your dispute.
+These documents will not be returned to you, so only submit copies, not originals.

-It takes approximately 30 days for a credit bureau to investigate a dispute.
+It takes approximately 30 days for a credit bureau to do an investigation of a dispute.
 To speed up the process, you can take your case to the relevant financial institution.
 This tool will help you find any Canadian financial institution’s complaint-handling process.
 The financial institution that reported the inaccurate information might quickly accept fault on the matter and verify the correction to the credit bureaus.

-If the credit bureau still does not recognise the error and you’re not satisfied, you can add a brief explanation to your credit report for free.
-This consumer statement provides context for the negative information and will be seen by future lenders who review your report.
+If the credit bureau still does not recognize the error and you’re not satisfied, you can briefly explain your credit report for free.
+This consumer statement provides context for the negative information and will be seen by future lenders who review your report,

 If you feel like you’ve been treated unfairly by the credit bureaus you may complain in writing to your consumer affairs office.

 TransUnion offers online dispute resolution services.
 This service is free of charge.
-Before starting the process, you need to collect any documentation that supports your claim for a correction. (i.e. marriage certificate, change of name certificate, bill payment account debits, etc.)
+Before starting the process, you need to gather documentation like financial statements and other relevant documents that support your claim to correct errors. (i.e. marriage certificate, change of name certificate, bill payment account debits, etc.)

-Unfortunately, there may be no mistakes or disputed items on your credit report and you do have bad credit.
-Luckily, you can do something about this too.
+Unfortunately, there may be no mistakes or disputed items on your credit report, and you may have bad credit.
+Luckily, you can do something about this, too.
 If you know your credit score and it falls in the “Average-to-Poor” category, then check out our guide on how to improve your credit score here.

 I Have No Credit History.
 Help!